Strong Advocacy for Tire Defect Victims in Arizona

 If tire accidents are caused by a driver who fails to properly inflate their tires, or a trucking company that lets a driver operate a truck with bald tires, the basis for the action is normally a negligence claim.
 If defective tires cause a wrongful death or severe injuries, the liability claim is based on product liability.

 The difference between a product liability and a negligence claim is critical.
 In a negligence claim, the attorney for the victim must prove someone else was at fault – that they failed to take proper steps.
 In product liability cases, also called “strict liability cases,” the victim is entitled to a recovery if it can be shown that (1) the tire was defective at the time of the accident and (2) that the defect caused the fatality or injuries.
 At Amar Esq.
-PLLC, our Scottsdale tire defect lawyers work with tire engineers and accident reconstruction experts who understand when tires are defective and how accidents cause physical harm.
+PLLC, our Arizona tire defect lawyer works with tire engineers and accident reconstruction experts who understand when tires are defective and how accidents cause physical harm.

 Why tire defect accidents happen